artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/examples/README.md

     * xinit
     * libgtk3-devel

-2. Download the whole RVfpga-sim-addons folder as well as the **RVfpga_PipelineSimulator_Windows** binary from the releases
+2. Download the whole RVfpga-sim-addons folder as well as the **RVfpga_PipelineSimulator_Windows.exe** binary from the releases

 3. Open a cygwin terminal (you can go into your Windows user by running: ``` cd /cygdrive/c/Users/<your-user> ```).
 Go into the current folder (*RVfpga-sim-addons/RVfpga_PipelineSimulator/examples*).
 Run the following command: